Zabolekar/jezik/README.md

 * Flask
 * PyYAML

-We also use pytest to run the tests and mypy for static type checking, but they are not necessary to run the code.
+We also use `pytest` to run the tests, `mypy` for static type checking, and `coverage.py` to measure test coverage, but they are not necessary to run the code.

 ## Running it locally